-To help you get Transition started in your community we have produced ‘The Essential Guide to Doing Transition’.
+To help you get Transition started in your community we have produced ‘The Essential Guide to Doing Transition’ (currently available in English, French and Spanish, with other translations coming soon).
 It gives you an overview of Transition and outlines all the activities that that can help you to develop Transition in your community, as well as being illustrated with great stories from around the world.

 Don’t worry if you feel overwhelmed after reading this guide, as we have also created a whole range of activities, guides and info sheets in the 7 essential ingredients section to support you through this process.
 Many of them are linked to from within the Essential Guide.